 6. Granita: Who doesn’t like an icy slush??
 Sicilian granitas are famous all across Italy.
 I’ve tried several flavors but my favorite was peppermint.
 It is best to sit down and enjoy this cold treat!

 COST: Depending on how and where you eat, granita costs around €3-4.

 7. Polara Antica Ricetta Soft Drink: These Sicilian cold drinks are unique and tasty.
 The 1953 brand reminds of a time gone by and the flavors give a sense of high.
 There’s so much to choose from these vintage beauties but I highly recommend the Mandarino and Chinotto flavors.

 COST: These cost anywhere between €1,80 and €2,50.

 What else can you eat??

 Don’t forget the staples- a cappuccino or a caffe` with a pastry/cornetto or simply a glass of wine/spritz during the aperitivo hours.

 If you are traveling for a longer duration of time, you need to be mindful of where your money is going.
 I always bookmark links and places that can be useful for budget eats.
 If you loved this post, bookmark it and share it with your friends and fellow travelers!
-Also, the prices could vary from time to time and these were from my recordings and observations.
+Note: Prices could vary from time to time.
+These are my recordings and observations from 2016.